uccser/cs-field-guide/docs/source/author/content_style_guide.rst

 Capitalisation Rules
 ------------------------------------------------------------------------------

-In the majority of cases capitalisation should not be used for keywords and titles, with the following exceptions, where the phrase refers to a commonly used term that is often capitilised in the literature:
+TODO: Check capitalisation rules (I don't think we capitalise computer science) also these are CSU terms In the majority of cases capitalisation should not be used for keywords and titles, with the following exceptions, where the phrase refers to a commonly used term that is often capitilised in the literature:

 - Computer Science.